RitChan/CS-Innovation-Project-1/README.md

-# Report1 for DNA Storage
+# Implementation of Error-Correcting Codes for DNA Storage

 ## # Introduction